-Most houseplants are toxic to pets in some way & I want to share my thoughts with you regarding this topic.
-Regarding this, I say do a little more research and come to your own conclusion.
+Most houseplants are toxic to pets in some way and I want to share my thoughts with you regarding this topic.
+Regarding this topic, I say do a little more research and come to your own conclusion.

-Yes, they do, but don’t hold your breath waiting for the flowers to appear.
+Yes, they do, but don’t hold your breath waiting for the flowers to appear when grown indoors.
 It doesn’t happen very often and seems to be hit or miss.
 1 of the varieties of Snake Plants growing in my garden in Santa Barbara would flower almost every year but the others wouldn’t.

 The flowers are whitish to greenish and smell oh so sweet.